Skip to main content

 Inbound Nodes

-An Inbound Node defines the virtual server configuration on a USP Server instance that handles incoming client connections.
-It includes several key settings that control how connections are matched, authenticated, and processed:
+An Inbound Node defines the virtual server that handles incoming partner connections.
+It includes several key settings that control how connections are matched, authenticated, and secured:

 • The associated Rule specifies the authentication policies applied to the connection.